Polyethylene: Properties

 Most LDPE, MDPE, and HDPE grades have excellent chemical resistance, meaning that they are not attacked by strong acids or strong bases and are resistant to gentle oxidants and reducing agents.
 Crystalline samples do not dissolve at room temperature.
 Polyethylene (other than cross-linked polyethylene) usually can be dissolved at elevated temperatures in aromatic hydrocarbons such as toluene or xylene, or in chlorinated solvents such as trichloroethane or trichlorobenzene.

-Polyethylene absorbs almost no water; the gas and water vapour permeability (only polar gases) is lower than for most plastics.
-Oxygen, carbon dioxide and flavorings, on the other hand, can pass it easily.
+Polyethylene absorbs almost no water.
+The permeability for water vapor and polar gases of is lower than for most plastics.
+On the other hand, non-polar gases such as Oxygen, carbon dioxide, and flavorings can pass it easily.

-PE can become brittle when exposed to sunlight, carbon black is usually used as a UV stabilizer.

 Polyethylene burns slowly with a blue flame having a yellow tip and gives off an odour of paraffin (similar to candle flame).
 The material continues burning on removal of the flame source and produces a drip.

 Polyethylene cannot be imprinted or bonded with adhesives without pretreatment.
 High-strength joints are readily achieved with plastic welding.